greenw0lf/whisper-benchmark/README.md

 # whisper-benchmark
-Files used for benchmarking various implementations of Whisper.
+Files used for benchmarking various implementations of Whisper, done as part of my work at University of Twente + Netherlands Institute for Sound and Vision on the OH-SMArt project.

+For files used for preprocessing/postprocessing of the transcriptions, check here: https://github.com/greenw0lf/OH-SMArt

+Results: https://opensource-spraakherkenning-nl.github.io/ASR_NL_results/ (under NISV's Whisper benchmark).

 ## Python versions